FullStack-HY/FullStack-Hy.github.io/src/content/5/en/part5c.md

 })
 ```

-After the initial configuration, the test renders the component with the [render](https://testing-library.com/docs/react-testing-library/api#render) method provided by the react-testing-library:
+After the initial configuration, the test renders the component with the [render](https://testing-library.com/docs/react-testing-library/api#render) function provided by the react-testing-library:

 ```js
 const component = render(